gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 ## xvfb to the rescue

 After quick research, I've found a solution to use headless option to run UI tests.
-Unfortunately, the team was bound to a Firefox verison which did not have a headless option yet.
+Unfortunately, the team was bound to a Firefox version which did not have a headless option yet.
 Turned out that another approach was to use [xvfb](https://en.wikipedia.org/wiki/Xvfb).
 If I recall correctly I was following this blog article [http://elementalselenium.com/tips/38-headless](http://elementalselenium.com/tips/38-headless) in order to get the tests running.
 With `xvfb` at disposal, the UI testing job could still run a browser within a X session, but without the need to actually display it.
 Furthermore, I already understood that I can containerize `xvfb` to leverage the [gitlab runner docker executor](https://docs.gitlab.com/runner/executors/docker.html), which spawns docker containers for every executed job.
 Well, that's great sounds like job done.

 ## Applied solution

 Unfortunately I don't have the source code I created two years ago, to show the real solution.
 That's why I decided (for the sake of completeness of this post) to fork the [Selenide](https://selenide.org/) project (which has UI tests inside) and show how one could run *'headless'* tests as I configured them.
 But before showing the code, let me repeat that the automated framework was bound to Firefox version 63.0.3.
 For this version the real *headless* option was not available yet - which forced me to create the image in the first place.
-Additionally, to show how to use headless browsers options I've added those options to the code as well.
+Additionally, to show how to use headless browsers I've added those options to the project as well.

 `.gitlab-ci.yml`: